platformsh/platformsh-docs/docs/src/configuration/routes/_index.md

 {{< note title="Previous behavior" >}}

-Prior to April 7, 2022, URLs in non-Production environments differed depending on whether or not you used the `{default}` placeholder.
+Before April 7, 2022, URLs in non-Production environments differed depending on whether or not you used the `{default}` placeholder.

 If you used the `{default}` placeholder: